 As a general rule, you should also approach your mortgage with a personalised plan, ignoring the markets to some extent, or you could find yourself obsessing over getting the perfect rate and missing out on perfectly suitable deals.

-A fixed rate mortgage will give you set a set rate (and fixed monthly repayments) for a number of years, typically between two to five years, but sometimes as long as 10 years.
+A fixed rate mortgage will give you set a set rate (and fixed monthly repayments) for a number of years, typically between two and five years, but sometimes as long as 10 years.

 Despite offering security, switching to a fixed rate mortgage is something of a risk, as you may find yourself on a relatively more expensive mortgage should rates fall.